albee/huffman-encoding-sample/README.md

 ##Contents of Repo

 NOTE: Data structures used are written by Mark Allen Weiss.

-####Main Program: MakeHuffCode
-To run: Run MakeHuffCode from the command line with a single text file as an argument (e.g. java MakeHuffCode test1.txt)

 ####MakeHuffCode:
 Contains main.
 Constructs a Huffman tree using BinaryTree by bundling information in HuffNode.
 BinaryHeap is used for queuing.
 (These classes have been made non-generic.)